 However, Mrs. Meyer’s does at least indicate that their fragrances are made without phthalates or parabens.

 Seventh Generation is very similar to Method and Mrs. Meyer’s.
 Some of their products are better than others, but a lot of them contain toxic methylisothiazolinone and benzisothiazolinone.
 Their Free & Clear cleaners are free from mystery fragrances, so that’s something.
-But again, we still don’t really recommend this brand on the whole…
+But again, I still don’t really recommend this brand on the whole…

 Here are some related cleaning guides you may be interested in checking out: